eslint/markdown/docs/rules/no-missing-link-fragments.md

 # no-missing-link-fragments

+Disallow link fragments that don't exist in the document.

+## Background

 Ensures that link fragments (URLs that start with `#`) reference valid headings or anchors in the document.
 This rule helps prevent broken internal links.

 ## Rule Details